leonardorib/dailyfit-mobile/README.md

  </div>
 </p>

-## :gear: ...
-Under development
+## :gear: But... what about the backend?

-Currently in a very early development stage.

-A Node API for the application is also being developed.
+A Node API for the application was also developed.
 You can check it [here](https://github.com/leonardorib/dailyfit-api).

-## :notebook_with_decorative_cover: About

-Designed to facilitate diets, counting total calories, proteins, carbohydrates and fats ingestion during the day, and mantaining a history of that data.

-Inspired on applications such as MyFitnessPal.

-This is an independent and personal project, with no commercial motivation.
-The main purpose is to practice and have fun ;).

 ## :rocket: Technologies